23Tarandeep57/pytorch-paligemma/README.md

         )
 ```

+**Why this is efficient:**
+- No intermediate `tensors = {}` dictionary (saves 6GB)
+- Weights are copied directly into model parameters using `.copy_()`
+- Each weight is freed immediately after copying
+- Peak memory = model size (6GB) + one shard being loaded (~4GB) = ~10GB

+**Memory timeline:**
+1. Meta device: 0GB
+2. Create empty float16 model: 6GB
+3. Load shard 1 + copy: ~10GB peak
+4. After copy, free shard: back to 6GB
+5. Repeat for remaining shards
+6. Final: 6GB model in float16

 ## 🐛 Known Issues

 - Model runs on CPU by default for maximum compatibility
 - Inference is slower on CPU compared to GPU
+- Float16 may have minor precision differences compared to float32 (negligible for most use cases)
 - Some minor precision differences may occur due to float16 conversion